defsub/takeout/doc/config.md

 ## Music Configuration

+* ArtistFile - Used to help find artists MBID
 * ArtistRadioBreadth - How many similar artists to use (default 10)
 * ArtistRadioDepth - How many similar artists tracks to include (default 3)
 * DeepLimit - How many deep tracks (default 50)